ArduinoMax/MCP41xxx/README.md

 This driver interfaces the microcontroller with the Microchip MCP41xxx/42xxx digital potentiometers and MCP43xxx/44xxx digital rheostats.

-## Device numbering
+## Device addressing

 This driver supports a daisy-chained string of digi-pots sharing a single chip select line.
 Device 0 is the first pot on the chip closest to the MCU.
 Only MCP42xxx and MCP44xxx can daisy chain, but MCP41xxx and MCP43xxx can be at the end of a chain.

-When using a lone MCP41xxx/43xxx digi-pot, address device 0.
+When using a lone MCP41xxx/43xxx digi-pot, you can call `analogWrite` without the device address.

 ## Shutdown Mode